Tavlin/Template-Param/README.md

 # Template-Param
-Code for my Bachelor Work.
+Code for my bachelor thesis.
-Focus on plotting and fitting MC Tamplates on Data
+Fitting and plotting of MC templates on data

+1. ## Prerequisite
+...
+1. ###